How to Make a Preventive Maintenance Schedule

 3. Identify ideal preventive maintenance intervals

-• Reviewing historical maintenance data for insights into past failure patterns
+• Reviewing past failure patterns

 4. Schedule recurring work orders